cadenvand3/BCI/README.md

 This repo is my ongoing journal and portfolio for exploring BCI through personal projects, literature reviews, simulations, and (eventually) collaborative work.

 Topics I’m currently focusing on include:
+- Embedded signal acquisition systems
+- Microcontroller-based firmware for BCI prototyping
 - Electrode impedance and electrochemical analysis
-- Neural interface materials (e.g., PEDOT, IrOx, flexible substrates)
+- Neural interface materials
-- COMSOL simulations of tissue-device interactions
 - Long-term implant performance and immune response

 Thanks for checking this out.
 I'm always open to feedback, conversation, or opportunities to contribute to the neurotech community.